This post may contain affiliate links. Please read my disclosure policy.

 - 2 tablespoons very finely minced onion

-- 2 tablespoons dried dill weed [not dill seed]
+- 2 tablespoons dried dill weed [not dill seed] if using fresh, double the amount

 - 2 teaspoons kosher salt